permguard/permguard/site/content/docs/coding-language/yaml/policy-grammar.md

 A policy is composed of three main elements: name, actions, and resources.

 - `name`: The unique identifier for the policy.
-It should be descriptive and adhere to the established PermGuard naming conventions.
+It should be descriptive and adhere to the established Permguard naming conventions.
 - `actions`: This section defines the specific operations that the policy allows on the resources.
 Actions must use the RA (Resource Action) naming convention.
 Each action is written in the format `{resource}`:``{action}``, where:
   - `{resource}` represents the type of resource being acted upon.
   - ``{action}`` specifies the operation allowed on the resource.